Top five superhero cars you can actually drive

 Car product placement has come a long way since the producers of the Italian Job had to beg BMC to give them a token fleet of Minis for the film despite the amount of publicity the cars would get – publicity the brand still trades off to this day.

 Now you’ll find all sorts of cars popping up in all sorts of films – from the Subaru Impreza of Baby Driver to a futuristic Peugeot in Blade Runner 2049.
-With superhero films so en vogue at the moment, and making a tonne of money at the Box Office, manufacturers are queuing up to have their vehicles feature in them.
+With superhero films so en vogue at the moment and Avengers Endgame smashing box office records left, right and centre, manufacturers are queuing up to have their vehicles featured.

 It’s safe to say, Audi has the ‘product placement in superhero films’ market tied up.
 That all started with the R8 making its initial debut in 2008 in the original Iron Man.
 It was a triple onslaught in 2015’s Avengers Age of Ultron from the brand though, with the movie acting as a large showroom for the R8, TTS and A3.